SmogDr/edar_coursebook/docs/03-rprog2.md

 once you get the idea of it.
 There are a couple of very good reasons why it's worth learning now.

-First, many of the most frustrating errors you get when you start using R trace back to understanding directories and filepaths.
+First, many of the most frustrating errors you get when you start using R traceback to understanding directories and filepaths.
 For example, when you try to read a file into R using only the filename, and that file is not in your current working directory, you will get an error like:

 ```